antoinehabis/torch_contour/README.md

 </p>
 </figure>

+# Pytorch Layers

-This library contains 2 pytorch layers for performing the diferentiable operations of :
+This library contains 2 pytorch non trainable layers for performing the differentiable operations of :

 1. contour to mask
 2. contour to distance map.